Still have questions? Leave a comment

 B. Indent the first lines of your paragraphs

 Writers used to web content may wonder if this is strictly necessary, but it’s essential for novel formatting.
 Whether it’s a print book or an eBook, adding a 0.25-inch indent demarcates new paragraphs, improving the reading experience.
-Note that the first line of a new chapter or under a new subheading is not indented.
+It is important to note that the first paragraph, first line of a new chapter, or under a new subheading should typically not be indented, and using a first paragraph style helps maintain consistency throughout your document.

 C. Adjust the line spacing